Hot Tubs Report Woman-in-Spa

 You can try a clarifier and then cleaning your filters super well in order to remove any contaminants/waste from the tub.
 Bad smells can also be a sign of contaminants.
 Sensing strong chlorine means that you don’t have enough chlorine as strange as it sounds.

-Can You Use Pool Chlorine In A Hot Tub
+Can you Use Pool Chlorine in a Hot Tub?

 A common question is “Can you use pool chlorine in a spa?”.
 Despite what would seem to make sense, you shouldn’t really use pool chemicals in your hot tub.
 Hot tub chemicals are way less concentrated than those made for pools, even though they are the same material.
 I am going to list a few reasons to avoid putting pool chemicals in your hot tub: